easyandme/img-process/README.md

-# Image Concat App
+# Image Process App

-This is a Heroku App that concatenates square images using Numpy and Python Image Library.
+This is a Heroku App that process cell images using TensorFlow API.

 Visit [Demo](https://image-concat.herokuapp.com/)